 BLACK POETRY DAY

-Black Poetry Day celebrates the importance of black heritage and literacy and the contributions made by black poets.
-It is a day to appreciate black authors.
+The day celebrates the importance of black heritage and literacy.
+It also recognizes the contributions made by black poets and shows appreciation to black authors.

 Take up a quiet spot at the library to read many of the talented black poets from around the world.
 Or find a poetry reading at a nearby bookstore, cultural or arts center like the Furious Flower Poetry Center at James Madison University.
 The first center of its kind in the United States, The Furious Flower’s name is inspired by a poem written by former U.S. Poet Laureate Gwendolyn Brooks.
-While they don’t have a reading scheduled on Black Poetry Day, they have a growing collection of resources, offer workshops and so much more.
+They also have a growing collection of resources, offer workshops and so much more.

 Black Poetry Day was established in 1985.